whaili/slurm-operator/README.md

 ### NodeSets

-A set of Slurm nodes, compute workers, which actually run the workloads.
-The operator will take into consideration the running workload among nodes as it needs to scale-in, upgrade, or otherwise handle node failures.
-Moreover, the operator will [drain][slurm-drain] Slurm nodes before their eventual termination pending scale-in or upgrade.
+A set of homogeneous Slurm nodes (compute nodes, workers), which are delegated to execute the Slurm workload.

+The operator will take into consideration the running workload among Slurm nodes as it needs to scale-in, upgrade, or otherwise handle node failures.
+Slurm nodes will be marked as [drain][slurm-drain] before their eventual termination pending scale-in or upgrade.

+The operator supports NodeSet scale to zero, scaling the resource down to zero replicas.
+Hence, any Horizontal Pod Autoscaler (HPA) that also support scale to zero can be best paired with NodeSets.

 ### Slurm